 Also at this meeting, David O. Barbe, MD, was chosen to be president-elect of the WMA and will take office in October 2020.

 Dr. Barbe recently discussed COVID-19 responses in the U.S. with the Secretary-General of the WMA.

 WMA policies contribute to an international policy database that influences global health policy.
 The AMA’s large and well-developed policy base serves as a starting point for many of the WMA’s policies, both ethical and social.
 Explore WMA policies or learn how to join as an associate member.

-Recent AMA-led policies under consideration at the WMA include:
+Recent AMA-led policies at the WMA include:

 Hypertension and cardiovascular disease